27 Best Fishing Spots San Antonio TX 2025: Lakes & Parks

 Espada Park encloses a part of the San Antonio River and creates a great fishing spot.
 The park is wide and spacious, has good bank access, and boats are restricted on the water.

-We can find picnic areas and restrooms in the park vicinity.
-It’s a beautiful day park called San Antonio Missions National Historical Park.
-Popular fishes found here include Bass and Bluegill.
+Picnic areas and restrooms are nearby.
+San Antonio Missions National Historical Park is a beautiful day park.
+Popular fish species found here include Bass and Bluegill.

 • Entry fee: Free.